 IS THE WALK DOWN HARD?

-It can be a little challenging as it does have stairs, narrows off in some places and the walk can feel longer if carrying beach gear.
+Walking to the waterfall is not very challenging if you want to continue to the beach at times tt can be a little challenging as it does have stairs, and narrows in some places and the walk can feel longer if carrying beach gear.
 It can be muddy in winter.

 IS IT A DOG FRIENDLY BEACH?